“You didn’t set your alarm for the middle of the night again .. did you?”

 I’d fight boredom .. restlessness .. lack of willpower .. cravings .. and mindless eating “Isn’t there some ice cream in the freezer?
 Nope .. what else do we have to snack on?”

 Like most shifts in thinking .. mine has came slowly .. tentatively figuring out what works .. and doesn’t work for me.
 As I’ve learned more about blood sugar stabilization and how our bodies react ..
-I’ve simply made a decision to eat at the 3 – 4 hour mark when my body naturally is hungry .. just like I would during the day .. always making sure it was balanced (protein/carb/fat ratios) .. and 250-300 calories.
+I’ve simply made a decision to eat a smaller meal every 3 or 4 hours .. just like I would during the day .. making sure to include protein at each meal.

 Boredom?
 A separate animal unto itself ..